tomerwolgithub/question-decomposition-to-sql/README.md

 #### QDMR Synthesized SQL:
 For the QDMR text-to-SQL models, we do not train directly on the synthesized SQL.
 Instead, we train on an encoded version of the QDMR with phrase-column linking.
 This representation can be automatically mapped to SQL to evaluate its execution.
 We use the output of the data generation phase as input to `encoded_grounded_qdmr` in `src/data_generation/write_encoding.py`.
-It recieves the `json` file containing the synthesized SQL examples and encodes them as lisp style formulas of QDMR steps with their relevant database linking (from the SQL synthesis phase).
+It recieves the `json` file containing the synthesized SQL examples and encodes them as lisp style formulas of QDMR steps and their relevant database linking (from the SQL synthesis).

 For convenience, you may download the encoded QDMR training sets used in our experiments [here]().